clinton-hall/nzbToMedia/README.md

 To enable Torrent extraction, on Windows, you need to install [7-zip](http://www.7-zip.org/ "7-zip") or on *nix you need to install the following packages/commands.

 	"unrar", "unzip", "tar", "7zr"
 	note: "7zr" is available from the p7zip package.
-Available on optware.
+Available on Optware.

 In order to use the transcoding option, and corrupt video checking you will need to install ffmpeg (and ffprobe).
 Installation instructions for this are available in the [wiki](https://github.com/clinton-hall/nzbToMedia/wiki/Transcoder "wiki")

 Contribution
 ------------
-We who have developed nzbToMedia believe in the openess of open-source, and as such we hope that any modifications will lead back to the [orignal repo](https://github.com/clinton-hall/nzbToMedia "orignal repo") via pull requests.
+We who have developed nzbToMedia believe in the openness of open-source, and as such we hope that any modifications will lead back to the [orignal repo](https://github.com/clinton-hall/nzbToMedia "orignal repo") via pull requests.

 Founder: [clinton-hall](https://github.com/clinton-hall "clinton-hall")